Cashews are the only nuts low in salicylates and amines.

 JOIN THE COMMUNITY: BRAND NEW Dietitian led Facebook group: Amines, Salicylates and Glutamates: The Food Intolerance Dietitian for great information and community support.

-There is a super performing nut that is low in salicylates and amines: I bring you the humble cashew.
+However, the super performing nut that is low in salicylates and amine is the humble cashew.

 Ridiculously easy.
-Just blend up some cashews and add low chemical oil (I used rice bran oil) to make it spreadable).
+Just blend up some cashews and add low salicylate and amine oil (I used rice bran oil) to make it spreadable.

 The limit is 2 teaspoons per day.
 Two teaspoons sounds very minimal but it can go a long way.
 One teaspoon was a generous enough spread over 2 rice cakes with a teaspoon left!